Numerically Optimizing Shortcuts to Adiabaticity: A Hybrid Control Strategy: Results II: Anharmonic Approximation

 We can leverage this insight to manually expand the parameter space and search for free parameters that give even lower final excitation energy.
 However, expanding the parameter search space via a brute-force grid search is not feasible because of the dimensionality, extremely high-precision requirement, and the unbounded nature of the free parameters.
 If we can deduce some patterns in the local minima found by different numerical methods, we can extrapolate this pattern to find new optimization parameters that may yield even better performance.

 In Fig.~\ref{fig:all_solutions_3D}, we collect the free parameters $a_{10}$, $a_{11}$, and $a_{12}$ (for all $t_f$) found by different numerical methods in a 3D plot.
 Interestingly, we observe that a majority of these points approximately lie on a straight line in this $3$D space.
+If another value of the weighing parameter $\epsilon$ in Eq. \eqref{cost_function_qubic} is chosen, the results obtained there would still lie on the same straight line we observe in Fig.~\ref{fig:all_solutions_3D}, but often with a higher final excitation energy.

 Given this line of local minima, the optimization problem is reduced to a $1$D search along this line.
 We compute a center point $\bar{a}$ by averaging all the points shown in Fig.~\ref{fig:all_solutions_3D} and define a line direction vector $\vec{v}$ via a linear fit.
 We then sample points $a^\prime = \bar{a} + \nu \vec{v}$ along this line direction vector by varying $\nu$ and use the $a^\prime$ as the starting seeds to perform NM optimization.